Orange066/EndmemberNet/README.md

 Official Implementation for "Real-time Deep Learning Spectral Imaging In vivo".
 ## Offline Demo

-We provide a live demo for EndmemberNet at http://fdudml.cn:6789.
+We provide a offline demo for EndmemberNet at http://fdudml.cn:6789.
 You can also employ the following steps to run the demo locally.

 ![demo1](./demo/demo1.png)

 1. Download the Finetuned Models

-You can download the finetuned models  from [the Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model) and from the examples  [the Zenodo repository](https://doi.org/10.5281/zenodo.13622692)  or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet.
+You can download the finetuned models  from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622929) or [Hugging Face](https://huggingface.co/Orange066/Unmixing_Model) and the examples from the [Zenodo repository](https://doi.org/10.5281/zenodo.13622692)  or [Hugging Face](https://huggingface.co/datasets/Orange066/Unmixing_ExampleData) of EndmemberNet.
 Then, you can 'tar -xzvf' the file and put the folder in the root directory of EndmemberNet .

 ```
 exampledata/